pucilpet/mariadb-galera-swarm/README.md

  - `SYSTEM_PASSWORD` (optional - defaults to hash of `XTRABACKUP_PASSWORD`)
  - `CLUSTER_NAME` (optional)
  - `NODE_ADDRESS` (optional - defaults to ethwe, then eth0)
+ - `LISTEN_WHEN_HEALTHY` (optional) - Specify a port number to open a healthcheck socket on once the cluster has reached a healthy state.
+Useful with Kontena's `wait_for_port` feature.

 Additional variables for "seed":